preethamam/AFMM-Skeletonization/Readme.md

 | ![example](images/example.png) |![example](method_1/c/example_m1_c.png) | ![example](method_1/python/example_m1_python.png) | ![example](method_1/cython/example_m1_cython.png) |  ![example](method_1/pybind/example_m1_pybind.png) |
 | Execution time (seconds) | 193.839 | 2107.578 | 333.321 | 219.317 |

-Overall, it can be observed that for the regular structures, Method 1 worked well in contrast to Method 2.
-Both methods produced similar skeletons for the irregular structures such as cracks and random blob.
-However, the execution time was the downside of the Method 1.
-Perhaps Method 1 requires a careful optimized re-implementation using datastructures and parallel paradigm to speed-up the computational time.

 ## Method 2 (AFMM + Tolerance-based feature transforms)
 | Images | FMM | C (unthinned) | Python | Cython | Pybind|
 | --- | --- | --- | --- | --- | --- |